574n13y/Dev_Ops/Day20.md

      2. **PaaS (Platform as a Service)**: Provides a platform allowing developers to build, deploy, and manage applications without dealing with infrastructure.
      3. **SaaS (Software as a Service)**: Delivers software applications over the internet, accessible via a web browser.

 4. **DevOps**: Describe DevOps in your own words.
+   - **DevOps** is a set of practices that combines development (Dev) and operations (Ops) to accelerate the software development lifecycle.
+By fostering collaboration, automation, and continuous improvement, DevOps helps teams to deliver better software faster, ensuring that changes are reliable and easily integrated into production environments.

 5. **Tools & Technology**: Install Git.
 Create a new repository and commit a README file.
 6. **Scenario**: You need to check if a server is running.
 What Linux and networking commands would you use?